KTH/devops-course/contributions/demo/week5-Infrastructure-as-Code/gatien-ddnadjar/README.md

 ## Description

-We plan on doing a demo for understanding how to use version control integration inside Jetbrains' IDE.
-We will use IntelliJ and Github for the demo and show how to create a branch, do a pull request and merge.
+We plan on doing a demo for understanding what is Terraform and how to use it with Jetbrains' IDE (IntelliJ for our example).